megahertz/spech/README.md

 [More details](docs/config.md).

 ### Dictionaries
-You can place words/phrases which is marked as error to your dictionary file.
-Just create a file with .dic extension to the project root:
+You can place words/phrases which are marked as a mistake into your dictionary file.
+Just create a file with .dic extension in your project root:

 mydictionary.dic
 ```